-3. Personal and Prejudicial Interests
+3. Interests

-- 3.1 Like other interests in your Register of Interests, you automatically have an personal-interest in a matter under consideration if it is likely to affect the person/organisation who gave you a gift or hospitality that is registered.
-In such circumstances you must consider whether the interest would lead to bias or predetermination on your part. - 3.2 You must disclose the interest at a meeting of the Council or one of its bodies at which business is considered to which the interest relates. (i.e. business relating to the interests of the person or body giving the gift or hospitality). - 3.3 You will also then have to decide whether that interest is also a prejudicial interest.
-In all cases you should ask yourself "would a member of the public, knowing the facts, reasonably think that I might have been influenced by the gift or hospitality received."
-If the interest is prejudicial, you must declare that you have a prejudicial interest and comply with the rules on prejudicial interest. - 3.34 You must continue to disclose the existence and nature of the gift or hospitality at relevant Council meetings for one years from the date you first registered the gift or hospitality.
-Once one year three years hasve passed since you first registered the gift or hospitality, your obligation to disclose that interest to any relevant meeting will cease.
+- 3.1 Like other interests in your Register of Interests, you automatically have an interest in a matter under consideration if it is likely to affect the person/organisation who gave you a gift or hospitality that is registered.
+In such circumstances you must consider whether the interest would lead to bias or predetermination on your part. - 3.2 You must disclose the interest at a meeting of the Council or one of its bodies at which business is considered to which the interest relates. (i.e. business relating to the interests of the person or body giving the gift or hospitality). - 3.3 You must continue to disclose the existence and nature of the gift or hospitality at relevant Council meetings for one year from the date you first registered the gift or hospitality.
+Once one year has passed since you first registered the gift or hospitality, your obligation to disclose that interest to any relevant meeting will cease.